 Room designed by Samantha Williams, Samantha Williams Interior Design.
 Art curated by MaryLinda Moss, Source Art.
 Mural and faux finish painted by Hattas Studios.

-By adding a hand-painted chinoiserie mural with the clients’ favorite flowers and birds, the room comes to life.
+After: By adding a hand-painted chinoiserie mural with the clients’ favorite flowers and birds, the room comes to life.
 It feels like an escape.
 The artwork dances around the room, giving a whimsical vibe.
 The space shifts from formal to unforgettable.
-But the fact the walls are hand-painted and uniquely crafted, furthers the high-end feeling to match the rest of the luxury home.
+In addition to generating a lasting feeling in the space, the hand-crafted work furthers the high-end feeling to match the rest of the luxury home.

 Room designed by Michelle Bryant, PGK Partners.
 Mural by Hattas Studios.